 Human governments engage in wars over resources that last years - birds fight over food just for minutes then move on.

-Birds don't need mass media to know what's going on in their culture.
+Birds don't need mass media to know what's going on in their culture (although bird psychology books can be helpful).

 From a bird's eye view, birds see more of the world than humans do.